 In daily life, most people retrieve information from the Internet by searching.
 Thus, most aspiring legal researchers will be familiar with the rudiments of the process.
 After all, we have even named the programs we use to find information on the Internet "search engines."
-Furthermore, the name of the most successful and widely used of the search engines has achieved synonymy with "looking stuff up on the Internet."125
+Furthermore, the name of the most successful and widely used of the search engines has achieved synonymy with "looking stuff up on the Internet."

 At its core, searching is a simple process that consists of typing terms into a text box, referred to as a "search bar," and then scanning through the results.
 The terms typed may be as simple as a single word or as complex as complete sentences.
-For example, if I wanted to find out how many sets of Duplo blocks126 I would need to buy to complete my son's zoo collection, I could search for the single word "Duplo," search for a phrase such as "Duplo zoo sets," or even ask a question: "How many zoo sets does Duplo make?"
+For example, if I wanted to find out how many sets of Duplo blocks I would need to buy to complete my son's zoo collection, I could search for the single word "Duplo," search for a phrase such as "Duplo zoo sets," or even ask a question: "How many zoo sets does Duplo make?"
 The search engine then uses an algorithm to scan websites and return results likely to give me the information I need.

-Note that the computer does not actually comprehend what is on each page, it merely counts terms (and sometimes synonyms for the terms, depending on the algorithm) and links and returns sites that may answer my question.
+Note that the search algorithm does not actually comprehend what is on each page, it merely counts terms (and sometimes synonyms for the terms, depending on the algorithm) and links and returns sites that may answer my question.
 Therefore, I would still need to evaluate the results in order to choose the one most likely to have my information.
 In this case, I would trust Lego's website to accurately list all Duplo zoo sets in production.
 I would trust Lego's website as Lego is the maker of the toys and has a commercial interest in selling its products.
 Whereas a vendor like Amazon would only let me know what sets it currently had available for sale, Lego as the manufacturer would most likely let me know of every set in production and would likely even offer suggestions as to where I could purchase them.
-The evaluation and selection of appropriate websites for a given problem, like I have described here, is sometimes referred to as "information literacy."
+The evaluation and selection of appropriate websites or resources for a given problem, like I have described here, is sometimes referred to as "information literacy."

-125 For example, "I don't know; have you tried Googling it?"
+For example, "I don't know; have you tried Googling it?"

-126 Duplo is the line of plastic blocks for toddlers made by Danish toy-making giant, Lego.
+&lt;sup>126 Duplo is the line of plastic blocks for toddlers made by Danish toy-making giant, Lego.

 The searches for Duplo blocks described above use terms and sentences from everyday conversational use.
 Programmers and web designers refer to these as "natural language searches."
 Natural language searches generally rely on a search engine's algorithm to find relevant information, a technique that works reasonably well when one uses a unique term such as the brand name Duplo.
-However, natural language searches require a relatively robust application of information literacy.
+However, because of the volume of results returned, natural language searches require a relatively robust application of information literacy to determine which result is best suited to answer the problem at hand.